-I chose five books as my favourites from the nineteen I read in 2016.
-In comparison with other bloggers, I don’t read that many books per year, but some of them were quite long, and I also don’t listen to audiobooks, since it’s hard for me to focus on what I’m listening for a long period of time.
-Of the nineteen books that I read, one was non-fiction, 3 can be considered as children’s books, and 3 were poetry collections.
+I chose as my favourites five books from the nineteen that I read in 2016.
+In comparison with other bloggers, I don’t read that many books per year, but some of them were quite long and I also don’t listen to audiobooks, since it’s hard for me to focus on what I’m only listening to for a long period of time.
+Of the nineteen books that I read, one was non-fiction, three can be considered children’s books, and three were poetry collections.

-In reverse order, these are the best books I read in 2016:
+In reverse order, these are the best books that I read in 2016:

 Vinte e Zinco by Mia Couto

 Vinte e Zinco takes place in Mozambique, a former Portuguese colony, during the last days of the dictatorship that lasted from 1933 to 1974.
-It was published in 1999 for the 25th anniversary of the Carnation Revolution, which brought the regime to an end in the 25th of April in 1974.
-We get to know Lourenço, an inspector of the Political Police (PIDE), whose cruelty doesn’t stop his aunt to express feminist views and socialise with the natives.
+It was published in 1999 for the 25th anniversary of the Carnation Revolution, which brought the regime to an end on the 25th of April in 1974.
+We get to know Lourenço, an inspector of the Political Police (PIDE), whose cruelty doesn’t stop his aunt from expressing feminist views and socialising with the natives.

-At first I was a bit surprised by how different the sentences sometimes sounded in Portuguese from Mozambique in comparison with European Portuguese.
+At first, I was a bit surprised at how different the sentences sometimes sounded in Portuguese from Mozambique in comparison with European Portuguese.
 However, I quickly adjusted to that difference and completely enjoyed the great characters that Mia Couto created and the surprising revelation at the end.

 Jonathan Strange & Mr Norrell by Susanna Clarke

-This is not a perfect book, but it definitely is extremely entertaining, atmospheric and conveys a fantastic alternate history.
-Two practical magicians, different from each other, get involved with the war against Napoleon and the French Invasions, as they restore magic to England, a process that has some undesirable consequences.
+This is not a perfect book, but it definitely is extremely entertaining, atmospheric and conveys a fantastic alternative history.
+Two practical magicians, different from each other, get involved in the war against Napoleon and the French Invasions, as they restore magic to England, a process that has some undesirable consequences.
 You can read my full review here.